Olive Processing Information

 We will accept up to an additional 20 % over the booked amount without any consultation with us.
 For example if your booking is for 200 kg we will accept up to 40 kg extra.
-Each kilogram above 20 % extra will incur an additional charge of 10 cents (ex.
-GST) above the normal rate (53 verses 43 cents/kg ex.
-GST).
+Each kilogram above 20 % extra will incur an additional charge of 10 cents (inc. GST) above the normal rate (65 verses 55 cents/kg inc. GST).
 We also cannot guarantee that additional amounts above 20 % extra will be processed on the booked day, since it would be unfair to delay the processing of olives from other customers.
 Although a delay may occur every effort will be made to process extra amounts as soon as possible.

 If you start harvesting and find you are going to have a lot more than your booked amount (greater than 20 %), stop picking and give us a call.
 Either we can accept the extra amount (with no additional charge) or you may have to make an additional booking for another day.

 There are several thousand named olive varieties worldwide, with about 50-100 represented in Australia.
 The majority of these varieties have been selected since the start of olive cultivation about 6000 years ago.
 The remaining few have come from relatively recent olive breeding programs, for example barnea (Israel) and UC13A6 (California).
 In addition to the thousands of named varieties there are many more unnamed, unique trees that have been grown from seed and are genetically different to the parent tree(s).
 In general, olives from seed grown trees are low in oil.